dpkpandey/fishdetect/AnotherREADME.md

 folder in your working directory, i.e., fishdetect.
 Now, we need to create .yaml file.
 You can name as you want I am naming as fishdetect.yaml for my conveniences.

-Now, in fishdetect.yaml file it should be like this
-Path: C:\ Users\ yourcomputer\ Desktop\ fishdetect
-Train: images
-Val: images
-#Classes:
-names:
-  0: fish

-This explains here the path of our training datasets, which folder to choose for training and validation and what classes are available in our data.

-Well if you have more than one class then you can define here at first after annotation.
-Like if we are working with algae then

-path: C:\Users\Yourcomputer\Desktop\algaedetect
-train: images
-val: images
-nc: 15
-names: [‘Ceratium’, ‘Chaetoceros’, ‘Cyclotella’, ‘Cynobacteria’, ‘Euglenoid Eutreptiella’, ‘Gymnodinium’, ‘Microcyctis’, ‘New’, ‘Oocystis’, ‘Oocytis’, ‘Oscillatoria’, ‘Pleurosigma sp.’, ‘Pseudo-nitzchia’, ‘Pseudo-nitzschia sp.’, ‘macro-algae’]

-After this lets make main.py file where we are going to train our data to get customize pytorch model to detect fish.
-Now, in main.py

-from ultralytics import YOLO
-#load a model
-model= YOLO("yolov11m.yaml").load("yolo11m.pt") # if you want to build from a scratch use this command
-#model = YOLO(" yolo11m.pt") #Load pre-trained model (recommended for training)
-results= model.train(data ="fishdetect.yaml", batch= 8, epochs =500)

-#choose batch size according to your GPU memory
-Now go in above terminal and run main.py then you just need to wait until it finishes.
-Well done.